-A heat pump system works by circulating refrigerant to draw warmth out of the outside air in the heating season and bring it inside, and in the cooling season to draw warmth out of the inside air and disperse it outside.
-Because of the refrigerant making a heat differential between the outside coils and the air around them, it’s pretty normal to get a buildup of frost in cold weather.
-The systems corrects this by switching to cooling mode so that warmth is transferred to the coils to defrost them, why a backup heating system keeps the inside warm.
+A heat pump system works by circulating refrigerant to draw warmth out of the outside air in the heating season and bring it inside.
+Then, in the cooling season, it draws the warmth out of the inside air and disperses it outside.
+The refrigerant makes a heat differential between the outside coils and the air around them.
+This is why it’s pretty normal for your heat pump to freeze up every now and then.
+The system corrects this by switching to cooling mode so that warmth is transferred to the coils to defrost them, why a backup heating system keeps the inside warm.

 But sometimes the problem goes further, and while there are some steps you can take at home to troubleshoot and correct the problem, there are some issues that require an HVAC technician.
 Here are some things to look out for that will need professional attention.

 If there’s not enough airflow over the coils, they can develop ice beyond what it would get in normal operation.
 You can help prevent this by keeping the space around the unit clear of furniture, appliances, plants, snow, or debris.
 Make sure the supply and exhaust ducts are likewise clear.
 Clean or replace the air filter regularly, and make sure the roof or gutter are not dripping water onto the unit.

 What you need a professional for

 Low refrigerant levels could prevent the defrost cycle from working, as the refrigerant is what carries warmth to the coils.
 Not enough of it might mean the coils won’t get warm enough to clear the frost and ice.

 The controls, sensors, and thermostats of the defrost cycle could malfunction which will lead to preventing the cycle itself.
 This, unfortunately, isn’t something that is a simple DIY fix and will require professional care.